The Poisson boundary of wreath products: Entropy inside the coarse neighborhood

 Now we will prove that the small expectation of the number of unstable points implies that revealing their values is a low entropy event.
-For this, we will need a general lemma about entropy, whose proof we present below for the convenience of the reader. \begin{lem} Let $D$ be a non-empty finite set.
+For this, we will need a general lemma about entropy, whose proof is a consequence of basic inequalities in information theory.
+Since we were unable to find a reference for this result in the literature, we present the proof below for the convenience of the reader. \begin{lem} Let $D$ be a non-empty finite set.
 Let $Z$ be a random subset of $D$.
 That is, a random variable that takes values in the power set of $D$.
 Suppose that $\E(|Z|)\le \alpha |D|$ for some $0\le \alpha \le 1/2$.
 Then

 \end{lem} \begin{proof} Let us define the binary entropy function $h(p)\coloneqq -p\log p -(1-p)\log (1-p)$, for $0\le p \le 1$.
 The value $h(p)$ coincides with the entropy of a Bernoulli random variable $X$ with values in $\{0,1\}$, and with $\P(X=1)=p$.
 It is well-known that for a given $0\le p\le 1$ and every random variable $Q$ that takes values in a two-element set $\{a,b\}$ with $\P(Q=a)=p$, it holds that $H(Q)\le h(p)$.
 Furthermore, the function $h(p)$ is concave, and it is strictly increasing in the interval $0\le p \le 1/2$.